Skip to content

 import libraries as aliases

-Sometime and to simplify your code and how you will call some python fuction, you will be able to define some aliases for your libraries.
-It works that way: import + {the name of your library} + as + {alias}
+Sometimes, to simplify your code and how you will call some Python functions, you can define aliases for your libraries.
+It works like this: import + {the name of your library} + as + {alias}

 Let's take a generic example (and we will see some examples below):

-Note: you can definitely use any alias to call later a library on your scripts ... but there are some conventions.
+Note: you can definitely use any alias to call a library later in your scripts, but there are some conventions.

 How to import famous libraries in Python

-Let's see together some example of "famous" libraries and how to import them.
+Let's see together some examples of "famous" libraries and how to import them.

 Import pandas

-pd is usually the alias of pandas, this is one of the convention.
+pd is usually the alias for pandas, this is one of the conventions.

 Import numpy